Online Firefighting on Cactus Graphs: Cactus graphs

-\shortversion{For analyzing Type-$b$ or Type-$c$ parts, we first show that the critical case happens when the cycle $C$ containing the representative vertices remains a cycle from $\algCactus$'s perspective.} \fullversion{For analyzing Type-$b$ or Type-$c$ parts, we first show that the critical case happens when the cycle $C$ containing the representative vertices remains a cycle from the perspective of $\algCactus$.}
+For analyzing Type-$b$ or Type-$c$ parts, we first show that the critical case happens when \cactusBreakCycle breaks a cycle in $\newG_t$ and \opt also protects the first vertex it protects on a cycle at time $t$.